Printable Clauses Worksheets

-It's no secret that practicing splitting and combining clauses is at the heart of the clause-concept, and rightly so, this 7th and 8th grade worksheet gets children to combine two independent clauses, using a relative pronoun.
+It's no secret that practicing splitting and combining clauses is at the heart of the clause-concept, and rightly so, this worksheet for grade 7, grade 8, and grade 9 gets students to combine two independent clauses, using a relative pronoun.

 Sit back and enjoy as middle school children prove they have an old head on their young shoulders!
 They identify the adverbial clause in each sentence, and substantiate the fact that nothing helps as devoted practice.